Severson-Group/eMach/docs/source/contribution.rst

     - Is the writing, grammar, and syntax correct and clear?
 [Yes or No]
     - Is the changeset compliant with the eMach architecture?
 [Yes or No]
     - Are the physics accurate?
 [Yes or No]
+    - Did the reviewer change [the release schedule](https://github.com/orgs/Severson-Group/projects/26/views/1) for the issues bing closed?
+[If yes, briefly explain why]
+    - Did the reviewer change the branch the PR is being merged into?
+[If yes, briefly explain why]
     - Level 1 re-review instructions (if revisions are requested):
+    - When your PR is approved, **remember to merge via `Squash and Merge`**.
+Please ask if you are unsure of how to do this.

 For any answers of "No," please provide an explanation.